University of Reading cookie policy

 Read our cookie policy to find out how to manage your cookie settings

-This scheme is aimed at supporting professionals to undertake PhD research, on a part-time basis, which will both support their own career development and be of strategic importance to their employer.
+This scheme is aimed at supporting applicants who want to undertake PhD research on a part-time basis.

 What support is provided by the University?

-The University will provide funding to cover the cost of tuition fees for part-time PhD study at the UK/Republic of Ireland rate for five years.
-Successful applicants will be supported by a supervision team with expertise relevant to the research and have access to a suite of researcher development training.
+The University will provide funding to cover the cost of tuition fees for part-time PhD study at the UK/Republic of Ireland rate for six years.
+Successful applicants will be supported by a supervisory team with expertise relevant to the research and have access to a suite of researcher development training.

 What are the eligibility criteria?